 My Ph.D. is from the University of Kansas, my J.D. from Indiana University, and I joined the department in 2000.
 I am currently Professor of Philosophy and Adjunct Professor of Political Science.
 I am also Head of the Department of Philosophy and a Distinguished Humanities Professor in the College of Arts and Sciences.

 My work has come in recent years to fall under three main headings.
 First, I work on issues—exegetical and interpretive as well as critical and substantive—arising out of John Rawls’s moral and political philosophy.
 Second, I work on philosophical issues raised by the theory, law and practice of human rights.
 Third, I work on various normative and conceptual issues in applied political and legal philosophy—for example, over the last few years I have worked on hate crimes laws, state neutrality and compulsory education, and reparations for historical injustice.
 I continue also to maintain a general interest in the philosophy of law, especially analytic jurisprudence and punishment theory.

 Recent, representative publications

 - Human Rights: The Hard Questions.
-Cambridge University Press.
-Collection of original essays co-edited and introduced with Cindy Holder, forthcoming.
+Cambridge University Press, 2013.
+Collection of original essays co-edited and introduced with Cindy Holder.

 - The Blackwell Companion to Rawls.
 Wiley-Blackwell Publishing, 2014.
 Collection of original essays co-edited and introduced with Jon Mandle.

 - The Rawls Lexicon.
-Cambridge University Press.
-A comprehensive reference for Rawls scholars co-edited with Jon Mandle, forthcoming.
+Cambridge University Press, forthcoming.
+A comprehensive reference for Rawls scholars co-edited with Jon Mandle.

 - Coercion and the State.
-Springer Publishing.
-With Walter Riker, co-editor, 2008.
+Springer Publishing, 2008.
+Collection of original essays co-edited with Walter Riker.